 But they do expect something to happen every week, or at least every month — whether that’s more productivity or results.

 A properly automated SEO report can show them, at a glance, that everything is going according to plan while requiring little effort on your part.

 Even without expansive SEO knowledge, they’ll see that you’re getting results of some sort (everyone knows that green means good, after all!).

 You can’t afford to wait until you start generating substantial traffic and revenue to start sending out reports.
 In most cases, the client will drop you like a hot potato long before that happens because, as we’ve previously mentioned, expectations need to be set, and clients need to be kept in the loop.

 Imagine you order something online, and it shows up in a plain brown box.

-Inside of the box contains just the item and some bubble wrap.
+Inside, the box contains just the item and some hastily thrown in bubble wrap.

 Right off the bat, you’re sketched out by the product, and by extension, the company that makes the product.